dotnet/performance/docs/benchmarking-workflow-dotnet-runtime.md

 ### Profiling

 The real performance investigation starts with profiling.
-We have a comprehensive guide about profiling dotnet runtime, we really encourage you to read it: [Profiling dotnet runtime workflow](./profiling-workflow-dotnet-runtime.md).
+We have a comprehensive guide about profiling [dotnet/runtime](https://github.com/dotnet/runtime), we really encourage you to read it: [Profiling [dotnet/runtime](https://github.com/dotnet/runtime) workflow](./profiling-workflow-dotnet-runtime.md).

 To profile the benchmarked code and produce an ETW Trace file ([read more](./benchmarkdotnet.md#Profiling)):